cameroncuttingedge/terminal-timer/README.md

 # Terminal Timer

-A simple yet terminal-based timer application designed for productivity, written in Go.
+A simple terminal-based timer application designed for productivity, written in Go.